kahst/BirdNET/README.md

 sudo docker run -v /path/to/your/audio/files:/audio birdnet --i audio --lat 42.479 --lon -76.451 --week 12
 ```

-If you built the GPU docker image, you can run the analysis in GPU mode by using <i>nvidia-docker</i> instead:
+If you built the GPU docker image, you can run the analysis in GPU mode by using <i>docker run --gpus all</i> instead:

 ```
-sudo nvidia-docker run -v /path/to/your/audio/files:/audio birdnet-gpu --i audio --lat 42.479 --lon -76.451 --week 12
+sudo docker run --gpus all -v /path/to/your/audio/files:/audio birdnet-gpu --i audio --lat 42.479 --lon -76.451 --week 12
 ```

 <i>You might not need 'sudo' before 'docker run' if your user is member of the docker group</i>